-In a move that mirrors the approach in Argentina a list will be published to show what foreign digital service suppliers are within the scope of these updated VAT rules in Costa Rica.
-No list is published yet.
-Affected credit card issuers will have one month to comply from the date of the publication of such a list.
+In a move that mirrors the approach in Argentina this list of 191 businesses will show what foreign digital service suppliers are within the scope of these amended VAT rules in Costa Rica.
+The confirmed obligation for the collection of VAT (according to the original Decree 41.779 - only available in Spanish) is on domestic payment card issuers.

 We will, of course, keep you updated on developments in Costa Rica and elsewhere.